jakewhite8/Notecards/README.md

   <img src="https://github.com/jakewhite8/Notecards/assets/5599320/93179b1a-92c1-481d-8800-45df7d746ed9 alt="Home" width="300" height="600">
 </div>

-This is the User Interface of my Notecards Application.
-The application is used to create, display, and manage sets of Notecards
+This is the User Interface of the Notecards Application.
+The application is used to create, display, and manage sets of Notecards as well as to track a Users activity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

 The Notecards User Interface is built with TypeScript and React Native.
-It uses Expo to assist with the development and deployment of the React Native application.
-The User Interface uses the React Navigation library for routing and navigation.
+It uses Expo to assist with the development and deployment of the mobile application.
+The User Interface uses the React Navigation library for routing.
 The React Native Elements library is used to provide components with consistent styles and functionality.

 * [![React][React.js]][React-url]